ci-fairy - a CLI tool¶

 {% endfor %}

-Now let’s generate the .gitlab-ci.yml
+Now let’s generate the .gitlab-ci.yml file:

 $ ci-fairy generate-template